 EN 303.
-American Literary Tradition

-Prerequisites: RH 102 or 104
+American Literary Tradition(3)Prerequisites: RH 102 or 104

 A study of foundational works of American literature in their historical context.
-The course will focus on major antebellum authors such as Emerson, Hawthorne, and Melville; later nineteenth-century authors such as Dickinson, Twain, and James; and select authors from the early twentieth century...
+The course will focus on major antebellum authors such as Emerson, Hawthorne, and Melville; later nineteenth-century authors such as Dickinson, Twain, and James; and select authors from the early twentieth century..

 EN 305W.
-Introduction to Literary Studies
+Introduction to Literary Studies Prerequisites: RH 104 or 106

-Prerequisites: RH 101, 102